The 2023 CSU Student Research Competition (SRC) will be held Friday April 28 and Saturday, April 29 at San Diego State University

 • Student authors should keep in mind that they are writing for an interdisciplinary audience

-If we receive more than 10 CI student submissions, a group of interdisciplinary faculty will review and score the research summaries.
+If we receive more than 10 CI student project submissions, a group of interdisciplinary faculty will review and score the research summaries.
 Selection will be made on the quality of the summary and with efforts to ensure a contingent of student projects that is broadly representative of academic disciplines.

 Disciplinary Categories